 - All students must attend every lecture, tutorial and practical class.
 The Institute desires 100% attendance with a provision for consideration for absence on account of late registration, sickness or other such contingencies.
 The attendance requirement of 75% of the scheduled classes in a course is needed for appearing in the examination.

 - A student with less than 75% attendance in a course during a semester will be awarded ‘W’ grade in that course irrespective of his/her performance in the tests.
 The Course Coordinator, while awarding the grades, will take into account the consolidated attendance record for the whole semester.

-- In order to maintain the attendance record of a particular course, a roll call will be taken in every scheduled lecture, tutorial and practical class.
+- To maintain the attendance record of a particular course, a roll call will be taken in every scheduled lecture, tutorial and practical class.

-- For the purpose of attendance, every scheduled practical class will count as one unit irrespective of the number of contact hours.
+- For attendance, every scheduled practical class will count as one unit irrespective of the number of contact hours.

 - The Course Coordinator will consolidate the attendance record for the course from the beginning of the semester till the end of the semester.
 The teacher offering the course shall notify the students having less than 75% attendance with an intimation of the same to the concerned Head of the Department and Dean Academic Programmes / Deputy Registrar(Academics).

 - Every faculty offering a course will take attendance until three calendar days before the last instruction day in the semester.
 The percentage of attendance, calculated up to this instruction day, will be indicated in a code number/letter as follows: